Lwów School of Mathematics: Members

 The biographies and contributions of these mathematicians were documented in 1980 by their contemporary, Kazimierz Kuratowski in his book A Half Century of Polish Mathematics: Remembrances and Reflections.

 The end of the school

-Many of the mathematicians, especially those of Jewish background, fled in 1941 when it became clear that the USSR would be invaded by Germany.
-Few of the mathematicians survived World War II, but after the war a group including some of the original community carried on their work in western Poland's Wrocław, the successor city to prewar Lwów; see Polish population transfers (1944–1946).
+First the Soviet annexation of Eastern Galicia and Volhynia in 1939, then the German invasion of the Soviet Union in 1941, caused many of the mathematicians to flee Lwów.
+Few of them survived World War II, but after the war a group including some of the original community carried on their work in Wrocław in Silesia, after the post-war Polish population transfers.
 A number of the prewar mathematicians, prominent among them Stanisław Ulam, became famous for work done in the United States.